haquema/makers-javascript-fndamentals/contents/01_getting_started.md

 ## Exercise - your first JavaScript program

-Here are two more lines of JS that you can paste into the `node` REPL:
+Here are two more lines of JS that you can paste into the `node` REPL — we want to print the *concatenation* of `'Hello'` and the variable `name`:

 ```javascript
 > const name = 'JavaScript';